keithalewis/math/ff.md

 > In Physics, a theory that does not agree with experiment is recognized as deficient and serious scientists get to work on improving the theory.
 Mathematical Finance seems to ignore fundamental shortcomings.
-Continuous time hedging is impossible and provides no advice to a trader on when, and by how much, they should adjust their hedge.
+Continuous time hedging is impossible.
+Traders need to know when, and by how much, they should adjust their hedges.
-This short note takes a page out of the physicsts playbook in an attempt to identify the fundamental components of real-world trading and provide a vocabulary for a rigorous mathematical framework to reason about them.
+This short note takes a page out of the physicsts playbook in an attempt to identify the fundamental components of real-world trading and define a vocabulary for a rigorous mathematical framework to reason about them.

 A _market_ consists of _instruments_.
 _Stocks_ and _bonds_ come into existence by companies wanting to raise capital.
 _Commodities_ are instruments that involve growing crops, raising livestock, and digging things out of the ground.
-_Currencies_ are issued by nation states to facilitate transactions.
+_Currencies_ are issued by nation states to facilitate trustworth transactions.
-Exchanges connect instrument
-_buyers_ and _sellers_.
+_Exchanges_ provide a means for _buyers_ and _sellers_ to _transact_ instruments.

 Every instrument has a _price_ at which it can be bought or sold and holding an instrument entails